 Why don't more women choose breast reconstruction following a mastectomy?
 Dr. Richard Chaffoo, a San Diego-area plastic surgeon, shared his views on the subject in a recent Forbes article.

 La Jolla, California (December 2011) – Dr. Richard Chaffoo was interviewed in Forbes magazine, explaining one reason why a relatively low percentage of breast cancer patients have reconstructive surgery following a mastectomy.
-Dr. Chaffoo is a board-certified plastic surgeon who performs breast enhancement procedures for women through his La Jolla cosmetic surgery practice.
+Dr. Chaffoo is a board-certified plastic surgeon who performs breast enhancement procedures for women through his La Jolla plastic surgery practice.

 "Although an overwhelmingly large number of women bravely battle breast cancer every year, only a small portion decides to undergo breast reconstruction," Dr. Chaffoo says.
 "The article in Forbes highlights some important reasons why the number of women opting for breast reconstruction is low and how this procedure can help women overcome stigmas surrounding cosmetic surgery procedures."